 Another ‘don’t’ - sorry!
 But don’t rub the treated area, as this can result in the toxin moving from its target area.
 And hold off on having other treatments such as facials, microdermabrasion, chemical peels and laser hair therapy for the next few days, as these can all cause the botulinum toxin to move around and have a negative impact on your results.

-Take note of side effects
+1) Take note of the side effects

-Avoid blood thinners
+2) Avoid blood thinners

-Also, do avoid taking blood thinning medication such as aspirin and ibuprofen for the next few days (but always speak to your GP or practitioner about any prescribed medication containing aspirin) - and the same goes for alcohol.
+Also, do avoid taking blood thinning medication such as aspirin and ibuprofen for the next few days (but always speak to your GP or practitioner about any prescribed medication containing aspirin).
+And the same goes for alcohol.
 I know, I know - don’t shoot the messenger.

 Botox results: How long does it take for Botox to work?

-Why do I need a consultation after Botox?
+Why do I need a review appointment?

-How long does Botox last?
+How long does it last?